Watch the new video about the false claims that Grace To You has been spreading about Mark 16:9-20 for the past ten years on YouTube.

-Let me say that again: a total of six Greek manuscripts have preserved one rival ending, along with the normal ending.
+Let me say that again: a total of eight Greek manuscripts have preserved one rival ending, along with the normal ending.
 There is also one manuscript, Codex W, which has extra material between verse 14 and verse 15, but that is an interpolation, not an ending.
-The claim that endings “started piling up” is rubbish.
-It is nonsense.
+The claim that endings “started piling up” is rubbish and nonsense!
 Anyone who tells you that there were “several endings” or “various endings” – I’m looking at you, Philip Comfort; I’m looking at you, New Living Translation footnote-maker – is deceiving his readers.

 (10) MacArthur makes

 his false fantasy even falser, if it were possible, when he says that “Justin Martyr

 and Tatian show knowledge of other endings,” and that “Even Irenaeus shows

 knowledge of other endings starting to float around.”